13 Great Canadian Golf Courses Under $100

 The drop-shot 17th, from an elevated tee across a bushy slope and a creek to a tiny green, is a highlight.
 And there is also plenty of history here—Stanley Thompson designed the first nine in the late 1920s and the full course has now been open for 86 years.

-At $20 for nine holes or $30 for 18, the former Ojibway Golf Club is a deeply hidden gem and a serious bargain.
+At $23 for nine holes or $34 for 18, the former Ojibway Golf Club is a true hidden gem golf course and a serious bargain.
 This is quintessentially Northwestern Ontario golf—forest, rock and a touch of muskeg.

 Tee off here to tackle two distinctive par threes: the secluded 2nd, in a forested glade, and the semi-blind 8th, which climbs over a hill to an elusive target.
 And ask a local about the former oiled-sand “greens”, whose surfaces were converted to grass 30 years ago.